Omwamii/Google-Assignments-Manager/README.md

 ## How to run
 ### Linux
 - To be added to **test users**, send an email to alphaian020@gmail.com.
-Since this is a google cloud console project, only allowed users can access the API functionalities.
+Since this is a google cloud console project in test mode, only allowed users can access the API functionalities.

 Because of many unassigned grades, your progress report chart reports could be minimal (or none)
 - To view test data and see how it looks like on the chart, start the app with